Israeli–Palestinian conflict: 1948 Arab–Israeli War

-Land in the lighter shade represents territory within the borders of Israel at the conclusion of the 1948 war.
-This land is internationally recognized as belonging to Israel.

-Following the Declaration of the Establishment of the State of Israel on 14 May 1948, the Arab League decided to intervene on behalf of Palestinian Arabs, marching their forces into former British Palestine, beginning the main phase of the 1948 Arab–Israeli War.
-The overall fighting, leading to around 15,000 casualties, resulted in cease-fire and armistice agreements of 1949, with Israel holding much of the former Mandate territory, Jordan occupying and later annexing the West Bank and Egypt taking over the Gaza Strip, where the All-Palestine Government was declared by the Arab League on 22 September 1948.
+Following the end of the British Mandate and the Declaration of the Establishment of the State of Israel on 14 May 1948, the Arab League decided to intervene on behalf of the Palestinian Arabs.
+They marched their forces into the former British Palestine, beginning the 1948 Arab–Israeli War.
+The overall fighting, leading to around 15,000 casualties, resulted in cease-fire and armistice agreements of 1949, with Israel holding much of the former Mandate territory, Jordan occupying and later annexing the West Bank and Egypt taking over the Gaza Strip, where the All-Palestine Government was declared by the Arab League on 23 September 1948.
 The 1947–1948 civil war in Mandatory Palestine and 1948 Arab-Israeli War resulted in the ethnic cleansing of 750,000 Palestinian Arabs.
 In 1950, Israel passed the Law of Return, which allowed Jews and their spouses to become citizens with voting rights, even if they had never lived there before.

+During the period between 1948 and 1967, no independent Palestinian Arab state was established in the West Bank and in the Gaza Strip territories, then controlled by Jordan and Egypt.
+Rashid Khalidi describes the post-1948 period as one in which Palestinians were dispersed, divided, and largely deprived of independent political agency, while Israel and the Arab states controlled the territory of former Mandatory Palestine.
+Jordan annexed the West Bank in 1950 and treated independent Palestinian organization as a threat, while Egyptian authorities in Gaza allowed only limited Palestinian political activity.
+During this period, Palestinian activism often developed within broader Arab and transnational political movements, including Pan-Arab currents, before the emergence of a more autonomous Palestinian national movement in the 1960s.
+Khalidi writes that the Arab League founded the Palestine Liberation Organization (PLO) in 1964 partly "to keep control of the Palestinian arena and head off burgeoning Palestinian activism."
+Article 24 of the original 1964 Palestinian National Charter stated that the PLO "does not exercise any territorial sovereignty over the West Bank in the Hashemite Kingdom of Jordan, on the Gaza Strip or in the Himmah Area"; this provision was removed in the revised 1968 charter.